jcg001/jcg001/README.md

 - 👋 Hi, I’m @jcg001
-- Doing my doctorate and hating every second lol
+- Doing my doctorate and hating every second of it lol